 Hydrogen Power South Australia, a new government enterprise will be established to own and operate the hydrogen power plant.

-The Office of Hydrogen Power South Australia has been set up as an interim body that will oversee the initial implementation process for delivering the Hydrogen Jobs Plan.
+The Office of Hydrogen Power South Australia (OHPSA) has been set up as an interim body that will oversee the initial implementation process for delivering the Hydrogen Jobs Plan.
 Sam Crafter has been appointed as Chief Executive Officer.

 The Hydrogen Jobs Plan targets the construction of: